5 Reasons Your Immune System Gets Weaker with Age and How Yoga Can Help

 3. Reduced Ability to Detect and Correct Cancerous Cell Defects

 As you age, your immune system’s ability to detect and correct cell defects is reduced, resulting in an increase in frequency of cancer.
 Although yoga can’t treat cancer, you can use yoga for palliative care during treatment and recovery, and to bolster your immune system during the entire process.

 4. Chronic Inflammation Gets More Common

 As we age our bodies are less able to disarm the inflammatory process, which can lead to chronic inflammation.
-A healthy immune system uses inflammation to your advantage during acute illness or injury, but chronic inflammation is linked to many serious illnesses, such autoimmune diseases and heart disease.
+A healthy immune system uses inflammation to your advantage during acute illness or injury, but chronic inflammation is linked to many serious illnesses, such as autoimmune diseases and heart disease.
 To reduce inflammation or prevent chronic inflammation from recurring, use your yoga practice to manage your stress levels and foster overall good health.

 5. Chronic Stress Weakens the Immune System

 While your immune system is initially stronger during acute stress, it starts functioning less well if the stress continues.
 This increases your risk of contracting serious infections and, as some evidence suggests, autoimmune diseases.
 Furthermore, chronic stress alone can cause life-threatening conditions, from heart disease to high blood pressure.